-Federal budget continuing resolution battle could derail telehealth extensions, physician fee increase, PBM reforms
+Federal budget continuing resolution battle derailed or delayed some telehealth extensions, physician fee increase, PBM reforms (updated 21 Dec)

-It’s two days to the Friday 20 December shutdown deadline for the expiring Federal budget extension.
+Updated for the final bill passed 21 December.
+It’s one day to the Friday 20 December shutdown deadline for the expiring Federal budget extension.
 How can this be?
 The continuing resolution (CR) that would extend Federal budgets to 14 March 2025 is running into severe headwinds in Congress.
 Conservative Republicans in both houses, plus President-elect Donald Trump, and DOGE co-heads Elon Musk and Vivek Ramaswamy have come out against the 1,547-page CR.

 Nearly all legislators have NOT read it, to no one’s surprise.
-Instead of a clean CR, it’s hung like a Christmas tree with ornaments like provisions on health care (discussed below).
-Among the ornaments: permitting year-round sales of E15 ethanol fuel (a really bad idea), $100 billion in badly needed disaster aid, the rebuilding of the wrecked Francis Scott Key Bridge in Baltimore–and, outrageously, a pay raise for Congress members!
+Instead of a clean CR that extends the budget, it’s hung like a Christmas tree with ornaments like provisions on health care (discussed below).
+Among the ornaments: permitting year-round sales of E15 ethanol fuel (a really bad idea), $100 billion in badly needed disaster aid, the rebuilding of the wrecked Francis Scott Key Bridge in Baltimore–and, outrageously, a pay raise for Congress members, the concealment of information given to the House around the events of 6 January 2021 (Section 605), and the refunding of the Global Engagement Center (GEC) in the State Department that censored social media accounts!
 (Somehow the spending-free requirement requiring AM radio in all vehicles sold in the US, a linchpin of our national Emergency Alert System, was forgotten.)
-All of these should have been handled in discrete bills passed much earlier, reducing the CR to a manageable 100 pages or less.
+All of these should have been handled in discrete bills passed much earlier (or defunded as planned), reducing the CR to a manageable 100 pages or less.
+Why wasn’t it?

-For context, the current Congress ends on 3 January 2025.
+For context, the current 118th Congress ends on 3 January 2025.
 New Members will be sworn in on that date if not before (in the case of vacant seats).
 Control of Congress will remain with Republicans in the House and switch to them in the Senate.
+The 119th Congress is able to immediately address this on 3 January.

 In healthcare, what was tossed on the tree at various points: